Spain national under-21 football team: Players

 Players born in 2004 or later are eligible for the 2027 UEFA European Under-21 Championship.
 Players in bold have been already capped with the senior team.

 Current squad

-The following players were named in the squad for the 2027 UEFA European Under-21 Championship qualification match against San Marino and Romania on 14 and 18 November 2025, respectively.
+The following players were named in the squad for the 2027 UEFA European Under-21 Championship qualification Group A matches against Finland, San Marino and Romania on 25, 30 September and 6 October 2026; respectively.

-Caps and goals as of 18 November 2025, after the match against Romania.
+Caps and goals as of 25 September 2026, after the match against Finland.